What type of Load Cell should I use?

 S-Beam type load cellss are extremely versatile and measure either compression or tension forces.
 They are particularly good for weighing heavy objects that are cumbersome to handle.
 Lowering a bulky object down onto a scale base risks overloading and damage from the load being dropped.
 Lifting the load with a tension S-Beam in line will give immediate and accurate measurement of weight whilst minimising handling.
 This solution is also totally self-aligning and gives accurate results.
 S-Beams require a safety chain when used in crane applications to avoid the risk of an overload failure that could cause a dropped load.

-For further information on load cells call ADM Instrument Engineering on 1300 236 467.
+For further information on load cells contact ADM Instrument Engineering.